hilbix/suid/README.md

 - See License below.

-- Yeah, this is not really a license, but it defines the rules.
+- Yes, this is not really a license, but it defines the rules.

 ## License